 General

+This clause defines a transformation:

+from the business vocabulary text in the terminological entries in SBVR Clauses 7-21 which is created for use by the business people operating an organization

+to a data model, i.e. the SBVR XMI Metamodel XML Schema (see Clause 25.3) for SBVR Content Model Exchange Documents (see Clause 2).

-The SBVR XMI Metamodel (see sub clause 25.2) is a MOF-based metamodel that supports a MOF representation of the concepts represented by the SBVR vocabularies.
-The UML figures in Clauses 8 through 21 show the SBVR vocabulary and the SBVR XMI Metamodel at the same time.
-This is because the vocabulary used by people and the MOF-based metamodel reveal the same concept system.
-Conceptual integration across vocabularies and languages involves one set of concepts (one model) expressed using different vocabularies or different languages.
+The SBVR XMI Metamodel (see Clause 25.2) is a MOF-based metamodel that specifies a CMOF representation of SBVR semantics in the SBVR XMI Metamodel XML Schema data model for exchanging the content of SBVR Terminological Dictionaries and Rulebooks in SBVR Content Model Exchange XML Documents (see Clause 2).

 SBVR’s use of MOF and how the SBVR XMI Metamodel handles certain semantic modeling challenges using MOF 2.0 are described below.
-The SBVR XMI Metamodel is available as an XML document (see 25.2).
-It is drawn from the text of Clauses 8 through 21.
-UML Figures in those clauses illustrate the Metamodel using an interpretation explained in 23.2 below.
-This interpretation should not be confused with the 'Business Object Model' interpretation of the same figures explained in Annex C, which is based on a different profile.
+The SBVR XMI Metamodel is available as an XML document (see Clause 25.2).
+It is generated by the transformation specified in this Clause from the text of the Clauses 7 through 21 terminological entries.
 An example model that instantiates the SBVR XMI Metamodel is then shown and explained.
-Finally, the SBVR Content Model for SBVR is explained.
+Finally, the SBVR Content Model for SBVR (see Clause 25.4) is explained.

-Models of business concepts, business vocabularies and business guidance can be communicated in terms of SBVR using XML documents that conform to the SBVR XMI XML schema (see 25.3) created from the SBVR XMI Metamodel (see 25.2).
+Models of business concepts, business vocabularies and business guidance can be communicated in terms of SBVR semantics using XML documents, i.e. “SBVR Content Model Exchange Documents”, (see Clause 2) that conform to the “SBVR XMI Metamodel XML Schema” (see Clause 25.3) created from the “SBVR XMI Metamodel” (see Clause 25.2).
+The Clause 25.4 “SBVR Content Model for SBVR” XML document is an example of an “SBVR Content Model Exchange Document” containing the terminological entry content of SBVR Clauses 7-21.

 SBVR's Use of MOF